DebtCare Review

 • The repayment period can run for several years.

-• DebtCare’s own missed-payment guidance warns that missed payments can put the process, and related legal protection, at risk.
+• DebtCare’s own broader guidance warns that missing payments can put the process, and related legal protection, at risk, so consumers should ask exactly what happens if they miss or underpay an instalment and get that answer in writing before proceeding.
+See DebtCare’s payment-holiday guidance.

 • Not every debt sits safely inside the plan if you do not disclose it.
-DebtCare warns that omitted debts may still leave room for creditor action.
+DebtCare says in its debt review FAQ article that omitted debts may still leave room for creditor action.

 • Consumers still need to understand fees, legal mechanics, account inclusion, total repayment term, and clearance conditions before signing.